Quantized Hall drift in a frequency-encoded photonic Chern insulator: Theoretical framework

-In the general case of an arbitrary $\Delta$, one could still extract the term involving the Berry curvature $\Omega$ by repeating the measurement with forces along $x$ or $y$ and then taking the difference to isolate the (antisymmetric) Berry contribution from the (symmetric) ones involving the quantum metric and the group velocity~\cite{ozawa_steady-state_2018}.
-This would provide information on the distribution of the Berry curvature across the BZ.
+where $i,j=\{x,y\}$ run over the Cartesian directions, $\Omega_{ij}=\varepsilon_{ij}\,\Omega(\kk)$ is the (antisymmetric) Berry curvature tensor, $g_{ij}$ is the (symmetric) quantum metric tensor.
+The other terms present in Eq.~(23) of the SM of~\cite{ozawa_steady-state_2018} vanish in our case of a wide gap between the bands compared to their linewidth and of a pump localized on a single site, which drives in an effectively uniform way all $\kk$ states within the Brillouin zone.
+Remarkably, in the absence of any staggered on-site potential $\Delta=0$, the contributions of the different sub-lattices $m$ to \eqref{eq:delta_r_noneq} are equal within linear response theory for a given $\phi_h$, which allows to only evaluate the quantities for a single $m$ (this can be seen by acting with a $\pi$-rotation of the whole system).

 The main goal of our work is the experimental measurement of the Chern number.
-To this purpose, one has to integrate the Berry curvature across the Brillouin zone.
-This can be performed by repeating the measurement of the transverse displacement for different values of the driving laser frequency and summing up the results.
-It is interesting to note that, upon such an integral, the terms in \eqref{eq:deltax1} proportional to $\omega_L-\epsilon_\kk$ automatically vanish as they are odd in this quantity ($n(\mathbf{k})$ is instead even) and one is naturally left with the Berry curvature term only.
+To extract this quantity, one focuses on the transverse response $\delta r_x$ under a force $E_y$ and then integrate the Berry curvature across the Brillouin zone.
+This can be performed by repeating the measurement of the transverse displacement for different values of the driving laser frequency $\omega_L$ and summing up the results.
+One key hurdle in doing so is that Eq.~(\ref{eq:deltax1}) includes non-Berry contributions to the anomalous transport, notably those associated to the quantum metric $g_{ij}(\textbf{k})$ and the bands' dispersion ($\partial_{i}\epsilon_{\textbf{k}}\partial_{j}\epsilon_{\textbf{k}}$).
+These spurious contributions may disturb our extraction of the Chern number that is solely dependent on the bands' Berry curvature.
+In theory, the integral over $\omega_L$ is sufficient to remove the non-Berry terms that average out to zero over the integral.
+Since these latter may be quantitatively large, this procedure is prone to experimental error: in the next section, we show how in the experiment we managed to suppress all non-Berry contributions, notably through subtracting the system's response for topological phases with opposite Chern number.